ipbc-dev/peertube-plugin-bittube-airtime-module/README.md

 ![alt text](https://raw.githubusercontent.com/ipbc-dev/peertube-plugin-airtime-module/master/public/images/screenshot5.jpg)

  *    6 Sometimes, you will need to reload the page to see the changes.
-(Better with Ctrl + F5)
+(Best with Ctrl + F5)

  *    7 Now, by hovering your Link Account button, it will show a message with your Link status.